Punjab CM Mann says no to affiliation of Haryana colleges with Panjab University | Education

 - India

+He also accused the neighbouring state of trying to gain “indirect” entry into the varsity.“They want indirect entry into the university which is connected with Punjab's emotions, literature and culture.
+We told them today that there is a clear no from our side.
+We cannot give affiliation to any Haryana college,” he said.
+“PU belongs to Punjab and will remain so,” he added.

+On the Satluj Yamuna Link issue, the chief minister said Punjab's stand is clear that it does not have water to share.

-“We have told them that it is a no from our side,” he said.
-The chief minister recalled that the PU was shifted from Lahore, the then capital of Punjab, to Hoshiarpur and then to Chandigarh, the present capital of Punjab.
+The first meeting on the issue of affiliation of Haryana colleges was held on June 1 in which Punjab Governor Purohit had flagged the possibility of colleges in neighbouring Haryana to be affiliated with the Chandigarh-based university, triggering a strong reaction from Mann.
+The chief minister recalled that the PU was shifted from Lahore, the then capital of Punjab, to Hoshiarpur after partition and later to Chandigarh, the common capital of Punjab and Haryana.
 He said at present, 175 colleges of Punjab and 30 colleges of Union Territory Chandigarh are affiliated with the PU.

-The first meeting in this regard was held on June 1 in which Punjab Governor Purohit had flagged the possibility of colleges in neighbouring Haryana to be affiliated with Chandigarh-based PU, triggering a strong reaction from Mann.
+He said earlier, Haryana and Himachal Pradesh had also 20 per cent each share in the PU.

+But the then Haryana chief minister Bansi Lal on his own decided to withdraw the state's share from the PU and got Kurukshetra University in the state.

+Mann said the next meeting on this issue has been called on July 3, but his stand will remain the same.

+He said his government has released Rs 49 crore for a hostel in PU.

-Purohit, who is also the administrator of the Union Territory of Chandigarh, had said the affiliation was possible with mutual consent of chief ministers of both the states.
+He also took a dig at the Punjab governor's ''keen interest'' on the matter.
+He said he has often mentioned how ''main office, BJP'' should be written outside the governor's house.
+Governor Purohit, who is also the administrator of the Union Territory of Chandigarh, had earlier said the affiliation was possible with mutual consent of chief ministers of both the states.

-Mann had said that his government was committed to avert any change in the nature and character of the Panjab University, saying the university was a heritage of the state.
-Notably, Haryana is seeking affiliation of its colleges with PU, Chandigarh.

-In the June 1 meeting, Khattar had said that under the Punjab Reorganisation Act, 1966, the share of Haryana was given to the Panjab University and the colleges and regional centres of Haryana were affiliated to PU.
-However, it was abolished by issuing a notification in 1973.
-Last year, the Haryana Assembly had unanimously passed a resolution recommending the government to seek restoration of the state's share in the Panjab University.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)